datamatics

 How can we verify that the random is random?

-data.film is part of the datamatics project, which is a series of experiments that explore such questions, physically and mathematically.
+data.tron is part of the datamatics project, a series of experiments that explore such questions both physically and mathematically.
 Visitors will experience the vast universe of data in the infinite between 0 and 1.

 A sculptural wall installation, data.film consists of a series of 35mm film mounted in a light box.
 The image on the film is constructed from microscopically printed data codes and patterns from pure digital sources, while the unusual proportions of the light box (4 cm high, 10 metres wide, 4 cm deep) create a long, narrow strip of film.
 Only upon close examination by the viewer can the film and its contents be recognised.